-(i) An administration of a therapeutic radiation dose to the wrong individual or with the wrong treatment modality.

-(ii) An administration of a dose for therapy when the result [is an increase in] differs from the total expected doses inside or outside of the intended treatment volume for organs, tissue or skin that exceeds 20% of the total prescribed dose for the intended target volume.

-(iii) A total dose delivered to the treatment site identified in a written directive for therapy that is outside the prescribed dose range or differs from the total prescribed dose by more than 20%, or for a fractionated dose, when the weekly administered dose differs from the weekly prescribed dose by more than 30%.
+- (i) An administration of a therapeutic radiation dose to the wrong individual or using the wrong treatment modality or treatment plan, or both. - (ii) An administration of a dose for therapy [when the result is an increase in the total expected doses inside or outside of the intended treatment volume for organs, tissue or skin that exceeds 20% of the total prescribed dose for the intended target volume.]identified in a written directive that differs from the prescribed dose for the treatment site, or all other organs from the intended prescribed dose, by one of the following: - (A) More than 20% of the total prescribed dose. - (B) More than 30% of the weekly prescribed dose. - (C) More than 50% of a single fraction dose of a multi-fraction plan. - [(iii) A total dose delivered to the treatment site identified in a written directive for therapy that is outside the prescribed dose range or differs from the total prescribed dose by more than 20%, or for a fractionated dose, when the weekly administered dose differs from the weekly prescribed dose by more than 30%.]

-(iv) A dose delivered to all or part of the intended site that differs by more than 50% from the expected dose for a single fraction of a multi-fraction treatment plan.

-(v) An unintended dose to normal organs, tissues or skin.